mojochao/emacscfg/README.md

-# emacscfg - A simple CLI to manage and use multiple emacs configurations
+# emacscfg - A simple CLI to manage and use multiple emacs commands and configurations

 ## Features

+- managing available emacs commands (emacs binary and command line options)
-- listing all managed configurations
+- managing available emacs configurations (emacs config directories)
-- adding a managed configuration by name
-- removing a managed configuration by name
+- managing available emacs environments (a combination of a command and a configuration)
-- setting the active managed configuration by name
+- managing the active environment context
-- switching between managed configurations by name
-- getting the path of a managed configuration
-- starting emacs with the default or named configuration
+- opening files in the desired emacs environment

 ## Requirements